gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Implementation

-- Replace special case rendering of binary variant dimensions from the component report with general purpose reporting.
 - `ModelImplTypeSchema` provides the getter for the property, but does not hold a strong reference to it.
 - All annotations on setters are stored in the schema for the purpose of raising errors about them later on.
 - Custom variants are not shown in the component report for this story.